 Walk the trails around Lake Shaftsbury

 While the hike up to Bald Mountain might be best for more advanced hikers, beginner hikers, or those who are scared of hikes can opt to visit Lake Shaftsbury.
 While located a short 10-minute drive from downtown Bennington, this beautiful lake has a great scenic trail that goes all around the lake.
 The course will only take an hour at most, depending on how many times you stop along the way.

 When you’re done with the trail, consider spending the night at one of the fun lodgings available here or try your hand at camping.
 It’s a great way to experience the Vermont wilderness!

 Lake Paran is another nearby lake, though this one is located in North Bennington.
 Kayaks can be rented for a small fee here, and the lake view is very scenic.
 Be sure to get there early if you plan on kayaking because there are only a limited number of rentals available.
 Not a fan of kayaking?
 Don’t worry; you can also rent canoes, rowboats, or paddleboats.
 Fishing and swimming are also fun activities at Lake Paran!

 Catch the views from the Bennington Battle Monument

 One of the top reasons that people visit Bennington is to see the Bennington Battle Monument.
 This 306-foot high monument can be seen towering over the town almost no matter where you are.
-It commemorates the town’s win during the Civil War on August 16, 1777, also known as Bennington Battle Day.
+It commemorates the town’s win during the Revolutionary War on August 16, 1777, also known as Bennington Battle Day.